Moto X Play: Design

 The Moto X Play's chassis features a faux metallic bezel and a textured rear cover, and is splash-resistant.
 The phone has a 5.5 inch display with sizable bezels; the upper bezel houses the front-facing camera and a speaker/earpiece grill while the lower bezel houses a speaker grill.
 On the side frame; there is a power button and a volume rocker at the right, a SIM/microSD card tray and a 3.5 mm headphone jack at the top, and a microUSB 2.0 port at the bottom; the left side is empty.
 At the back, there is the rear-facing camera, the LED flash and a "Motorola" logo.
 When purchasing the phone it was possible to choose the colour of the microphone and speaker inserts, new central area on the back around the camera and flash and the rear cover from a range of colours and finishes.
 The rear cover can be removed and replaced with differently-colored versions to customize the phone; no other user-replaceable parts are present under the cover as the battery is non-removable.

 Hardware

 Moto X Play is powered by Qualcomm Snapdragon 615 system-on-chip with a 1.7 GHz octa-core ARM Cortex-A53 64-bit CPU and an Adreno 405 GPU.
-The phone features a 5.5-inch 1080p IPS LCD display with 1080x1920 pixels resolution, 16:9 aspect ratio and 424 ppi pixel density.
+The phone features a 5.5-inch 1080p IPS LCD with 1080x1920 pixels resolution, 16:9 aspect ratio and 424 ppi pixel density.
 It is available with 2 GB of RAM and 16 or 32 GB of internal storage expandable via microSD card.
 The Moto X Play includes a non-removable 3630 mAh battery, which Motorola rated as providing 48 hours of mixed usage on a single charge.
 It also features a 21-megapixel rear-facing camera and a 5-megapixel front-facing camera with wide-angle lens.